-- Associate Professor of Mathematics at Southwestern University
+- Professor of Mathematics at Southwestern University

-- Chair of the Curriculum Committee
+- Chair of the Department of Mathematics and Computer Science

 - Co-founder, co-organizer and co-instructor of SU EQUIP Summer Program